 dementia problem coming down the road in the years ahead.

-• The brain is our most complex organ, housed behind the protection of the skull and the blood brain barrier, making it difficult to study, interpret and investigate.
+• The brain is our most complex organ, making it difficult to study, interpret and investigate.

 The advent of stem cell technology has meant researchers can now scrutinise how toxic proteins, such as tau and amyloid that build up in Alzheimer’s, spread between nerve cells.
 This